piwikiwi345/Spotify-Exploration/README.md

 # Spotify-Exploration
-An exploration of Spotify using Python, SQL, and Tableau to gather, analyze, and draw insights from track data on the Spotify Weekly Charts
+An exploration of Spotify using Python, SQL, and Tableau to gather, analyze, and visualize insights from track data on the Spotify Weekly Charts

 ## Gathering Data through Spotify API